radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 Radius offers two methods for managing the lifecycle of a Component: Radius-managed and user-managed.

-#### Radius-managed

-When `managed` is set to `true`, like in the example above, Radius will manage the lifecycle of the underlying resource, meaning it will deploy and manage the resource itself on the [hosting platform]({{< ref platforms >}}).

-{{< rad file="snippets/database-managed.bicep" embed=true marker="//SAMPLE" >}}
+Radius-managed components are good for development purposes or to write an *all-in-one* deployable application.
+User-manged resources allow you to bind to infrastructure, such as cloud resources that are deployed separately from your code.

+{{% alert title="💡 Key concept" color="info" %}}
+User-managed resources allow you to represent cloud resources as part of your application and have an easier experience connecting to them.
+You can create user-managed resources using the same `.bicep` files as your application or create them separately.
+{{% /alert %}}

 #### User-managed

 When `managed` is set to `false` or omitted, you can explicitly specify an existing `resource` which you manage.
 This allows you to connect your Radius Components to existing databases, queues, and other non-compute resources.
 When you delete your Application Radius will not change or delete your existing resource.

+#### Radius-managed

+When `managed` is set to `true`, like in the example above, Radius will manage the lifecycle of the underlying resource, meaning it will deploy and manage the resource itself on the [hosting platform]({{< ref platforms >}}).

+{{< rad file="snippets/database-managed.bicep" embed=true marker="//SAMPLE" >}}

 ### Portability